Lapiths: In art

+The wedding crowd at the feast surged, centaurs and drunken warriors, bold and handsome; and the heroic flesh, in the flicker of the torches, blends with the burning hair of the Sons of the Cloud.
+Laughter, turmoil ...
+A cry! ...
+The polluted bride pressed by a dark chest, beneath ripped purple struggles, and the brass rings to the clash of hooves And the table collapses amid the jeers.
+Then he, for whom the greatest is a dwarf, rises.
+On his skull, a leonine snout frowns, bristling with golden hair.
+It is Hercules.
+And from one end of the immense hall to the other, tamed by the dreadful eye where wrath boils, the monstrous herd recoils, balking.)

 In the Renaissance, the battle became a favorite theme for artists: An excuse to display close-packed bodies in violent confrontation.
 The young Michelangelo executed a marble bas-relief of the subject in Florence about 1492.
-Piero di Cosimo's panel Battle of Centaurs and Lapiths, now at the National Gallery, London, was painted during the following decade.
+Piero di Cosimo's panel Battle of centaurs and Lapiths, now at the National Gallery, London, was painted during the following decade.
 If it was originally part of a marriage chest, or cassone, it was perhaps an uneasy subject for a festive wedding commemoration.
-A frieze with a Centauromachy was also painted by Luca Signorelli in his Virgin Enthroned with Saints (1491), inspired by a Roman sarcophagus found at Cortona, in Tuscany, during the early 15th century.
+A frieze with a centauromachy was also painted by Luca Signorelli in his Virgin Enthroned with Saints (1491), inspired by a Roman sarcophagus found at Cortona, in Tuscany, during the early 15th century.